oswaldo/pick-next/README.md

 ## Why the code looks kind of funny?

 It was written mainly to experiment with GitHub Copilot in a super simple self contained problem, to get a feeling of the interference between documentation and generated code.

+## Future improvements

+The idea is to have a nice looking end-result, with a webpage showing some spinning wheels for the selected people, with potential different results each time the page is refreshed.